SaiPrajoth/recommendationSystem/README.md

-Here's the markdown code for the README file:

-markdown
-Copy code
 # **User-Item Recommendation System**

 This project is a **User-Item Recommendation System** that leverages a **graph-based DFS (Depth-First Search) algorithm** to provide personalized recommendations.
 The system dynamically loads data from an `interaction.csv` file that contains user-item interaction data.
 Based on the graph traversal, users can get recommendations for items (movies or any type of items they have interacted with).